archilex/advanced-tables-docs/README.md

 For developers, Advanced Filter Builder couldn't be easier to implement.
 Advanced Filter Builder can *automatically* generates `text`, `numeric`, `date`, `boolean`, and `select` filters from your table columns!
 You can also seamlessly integrate your existing filters or override the auto-generated ones allowing you to fully customize the filtering experience.

-> Note: Due to the stacking nature of Advanced Filter Builder, this feature currently works best when your Filament filters are rendered in a dropdown or slideOver.

 ### Using Advanced Filter Builder

 To enable the Advanced Filter Builder, add `AdvancedFilterBuilder` to your table's `->filter()` method: